Alex Fontaine MBE

 Alex Fontaine was on The Queen's Birthday Honours 2007 and awarded an MBE for Outstanding Service to Disadvantaged Women by founding The Yellow Heart Trust.

 What made you set up The Yellow Heart Trust?

 Dedication and kindness of others: I was amazingly lucky to receive top care and treatment.
-At 32, after years suffering depression, unresolved trauma and undiagnosed Bipolar Disorder I was treated at The Priory, Roehampton by Dr Mark Collins.
+At 32, after years suffering depression, unresolved trauma and undiagnosed Bipolar Disorder I was treated at The Priory, Roehampton.
 He specialised in a new trauma treatment Eye Movement Desensitisation and Reprogramming (EMDR).
 When my medical insurance stopped paying for my treatment I was deeply touched by the generosity of professionals and friends.
 This kindness overwhelmed me and from then on I was determined to pass this kindness onto others.